Pratham16112002/Markdown-notes/Personal Home/Vocab.md

-acute : If a bad situation is acute , it causes severe problem or damage. frugal : careful when using money or food. stingy : a person is stingy if he / she is unwilling to spend money. capricious : changing mood or behavior suddenly and unexpectedly or fic.
+acute : If a bad situation is acute , it causes severe problem or damage. frugal : careful when using money or food. stingy : a person is stingy if he / she is unwilling to spend money. capricious : changing mood or behavior suddenly and unexpectedly or fickle or mercurial or vacillating. humdrum  ( Mundane , Dreary , Monotonous ) : having no excitement or interest .